 Teachers will assist learners to develop the necessary skills and confidence to use dictionaries effectively.

-For details regarding the use of dictionaries in the external assessment process see 'What can I take to my exam?'.
+For details regarding the use of dictionaries in the external assessment of this course, see 'What can I take to my exam?'.

 GRAMMAR AND STRUCTURES